tdbianco/starter-hugo-academic/content/post/2021-09-16-contrasts-in-multilevel-mixed-models/index.en.md

 # Implementing the formula

 The first step is to change the format of `Days` from continuous to factor.
 Second, when running the model, we will remove the fixed intercept, by subtracting `1` from the formula.
-This substraction does not change the result but will make the successive operations a little handier as it provides the complete display of all the factor levels.
+This subtraction does not change the result but will make the successive operations a little easier as it provides the complete display of all the factor levels.

 ```{r}
 # install.packages("lmerTest")